 - In 2011, 45 percent of U. S. pregnancies were unintended, and 42 percent ended in elective abortions.

 - In 2014, there was a decline from 2011 with 19 percent of unintended pregnancy ending in abortions.

 Global Statistics Compared to the United States

-About 46 million abortions are done worldwide each year.
-The most recent global statistics published in the Lancet in 2012 noted the U. S. abortion rate was lower than the global rate in 2008:
+About 56 million abortions are done worldwide each year.
+The most recent global statistics show that the U. S. abortion rate was lower than the global rate in 2014:

-The following table compares the 2008 U. S. abortion rate per 1,000 women age 15-44 with the global and selected regional rates based on the 2012 Lancet reference, and the abortion rates for a few selected countries from an article in International Perspectives on Sexual and Reproductive Health.
+The following table compares the 2014 U. S. abortion rate per 1,000 women age 15-44 with the global and selected regional rates and the abortion rates for a few selected countries from an article in International Perspectives on Sexual and Reproductive Health.

 Global Unsafe Abortions

 According to the World Health Organization nearly one third of pregnancy terminations in the world in 2014 were done under unsafe, illegal conditions.

 Characteristics of U.S. Abortions Patients